 - having a rare syndrome or genetic disorder

-- being past the age of puberty — cysts rarely develop in children and babies
+- being past the age of puberty, as cysts rarely develop in children or babies

-- having a history of, or are currently having acne issues, your skin is more prone to develop lumps of fluid
+- having a history of or are currently experiencing acne, as your skin is more prone to developing lumps of fluid

-- skin injuries that cause cells to react in an abnormal way and bury themselves deeper into the skin, causing a lump to form
+- having skin injuries that cause cells to react in an atypical way and bury themselves deeper into the skin, causing a lump to form

-If you feel a bump around your earlobe or scalp, it is most likely a benign cyst and it will go away without treatment.
+If you feel a bump around your earlobe, it is most likely a benign cyst and will usually go away without treatment.
 Sometimes the cyst will get bigger, but it should still go away without treatment.

 The treatment for a cyst depends on its severity.
 If the cyst does not cause any problems, you do not need to treat it.
 It should disappear without treatment.

-You may want to remove it if you find the cyst an annoyance, the pain is significant, or the cyst grows to an uncomfortable size.
+You may want to remove it if you find the cyst bothersome, the pain is significant, or the cyst grows to an uncomfortable size.
 Also, if the cyst causes any prolonged pain or hearing loss, you should make an appointment with a doctor to avoid an infection.